Chicago at Christmas

 We bought tickets and settled in, but were puzzled when we saw the tiny orchestra and read in the program that the soprano was . . . a student?
 But then the huge chorus stood up with a whoosh, as if jet-propelled, and suddenly we were hearing "Messiah'' in gorgeous surround-sound.

-It was the most emotional rendering we'd ever heard; every "Messiah'' should make you cry, and this one certainly did.
+It was the most emotional rendering we'd ever heard; every great "Messiah'' will make you weep, and this one did.

 © Beth Gauper